-You can withdraw your account balance(s) if you are not yet eligible for a service retirement.
+You can withdraw from membership if you are not yet eligible for retirement.

 Separate withdrawal eligibility rules and withdrawal applications apply to judge members and alternate payees (APs) with separate accounts (see the PERS website for the Judge Member's Handbook and AP eligibility information).
-Contact Member Services toll free at 888-320-7377 if you are a judge, or to request an AP withdrawal application.
+Contact Member Services toll free at 888-320-7377 for the AP withdrawal application.